adsabs/adsabs.github.io/_includes/_blogcontent/2024-08-01-data-linking-III.md

 * Data links provided by collaborators and external curators are actively added
 * Data links are mined from full text provided by publishers known to support discoverable data links
+* Data links are not indexed directly in SciX

 Data indexing